Procambarus clarkii: Ecology

-The burrowing activities of P. clarkii can lead to damage to existing water courses and to crops, particularly rice, and its feeding can disrupt native ecosystems.
-It may outcompete the native crayfish species, and is a vector for the crayfish plague fungus Aphanomyces astaci, for crayfish virus vibriosis and for a number of parasitic worms on vertebrates.
+The burrowing activities of P. clarkii can damage existing water courses and to crops, particularly rice, and its feeding can disrupt native ecosystems.
+It may outcompete the native crayfish species and is a vector for the crayfish plague fungus Aphanomyces astaci, for crayfish virus vibriosis and for a number of parasitic worms on vertebrates.
 Their burrowing activities may also be a threat to civil infrastructure such as storm ponds and levees.